Auri-Fex/Halcova/halcova/stories/01_the_reading_story_v4.md

 "Eat."
 Her mother released her hand, and the coldness lingered.
 "You'll need your strength."

 Fèinnav ate.
-The bread was ash.
-The coffee was questions.
+The bread was ash in her mouth.
+The coffee tasted like unanswered questions.
 Her mother's smile was a locked door, and her father's casual tone was the key hidden beneath the mat where anyone could find it.

 *Thirty years of understanding*, she thought. *Three generations of interpretations.*